nicolaspastrian/nicolaspastrian.github.io/README.md

 -->

 # Nicolas Pastrian
-## PhD Candidate in Economics
+## Research Fellow
-## University of Pittsburgh
+## University of Turin (ESOMAS), Italy

-I'm a microeconomic theorist working on Mechanism Design, Market Design, and Information Economics.
-My current work focus on problems with asymmetric information and bounded-rational agents.
+I'm a microeconomic theorist working on Market Design and Information Economics.
+My current research focuses on: (1) studying agents' and firms' behavior in settings with information frictions (e.g., asymmetric information, search costs, choice overload, inertia), especially in the presence of market power, (2) what types of regulation can help mitigate inefficiencies in markets where those frictions cannot be fully eliminated or directly controlled, and (3) how economic and political institutions interact in these types of markets.